rekindle-blog/rekindle-blog.github.io/_drafts/fridays-with-fred-nietzsche.md

 Nietzsche’s other warning against making our cultural moment the yardstick of morality is that it reveals our inconsistent double-standards at present—funnily enough, this was Jesus’ point in Matthew 7:7.
 As Nietzsche notes, "In our own time, we treat political heretics harshly and cruelly, but because we have learned to believe in the necessity of the state we are not as sensitive to this cruelty as we are to that cruelty whose justifications we reject."
 Let me paraphrase.
 We are not as sensitive to our own cruelty when we feel it is justified, as some kind of self-righteous rage and virtuous indignation.
 But these feelings, however strong and valid, do not excuse violence and hatred—as if bearing the names of past victims mitigates present wrongs.

-## 2. People Follow Orders Given By Others
+## 2. People Follow Orders, Given By Others Who Do Not See The Consequences

 Nietzsche’s second point to help us think about morality and the past is just as discomfiting as the first.
 He writes, "In history much that is frightful and inhuman, which one would almost not like to believe, is mitigated by the observation that the commander and the executor are different people: the former does not witness his cruelty and therefore has not strong impression of it in his imagination; the latter is obeying a superior and feels no responsibility.
 Because of a lack of imagination, most princes and military leaders can easily appear to be harsh and cruel, without being so."
 While I am not an advocate for situational ethics, Nietzsche’s point is worth consideration.